 In support of this particular type of “together time” Paul Byerly (of The Generous Husband ministry) says:

-Here’s something to seriously consider:
+On this matter, here’s something to seriously consider:

-“Why is it that when we were dating, we focused so much time and attention on each other, but after a few years of marriage, we focus on everything else?
+“Why is it that when we were dating, we focused so much time and attention on each other?
+But after a few years of marriage, we focus on everything else.
 The fact is, we desperately need each other.
 The Bible calls us not only to love each other but to take delight in it!”
 (Gary Chapman)

 More from Marriage Missions

-Filed under: Romantic Ideas
+Filed under: Marriage Insights Romantic Ideas